Change72/docs-vllm-native-offloading-dynamo/phase2-chunk-offloading/README.md

   hashes + whole-chunk tokens (+ a removal side table).
 Both llm-d and Dynamo consume it with **zero router changes**.
 Supersedes Step 3's Plan A once Dynamo is in scope.
   → [`step5-final-design.md`](step5-final-design.md)
-- **Step 6 — E2E verification + the overlapping-chunk eviction hazard** (done): Plan-B store AND
+- **Step 6 — E2E verification + the overlapping-chunk eviction hazard** (done): Plan-B store and
-  remove verified end-to-end on real traffic with real CPU evictions against both routers' production index code (llm-d 71/71 + 516/516; Dynamo 11/11 after a 1-line batch-abort fix).
+  remove were verified on real traffic with real CPU evictions, and the replay isolated the key
-  Surfaced, measured, and fixed the overlapping-chunk hazard: a shared prefix not aligned to `offloaded_block_size` makes sibling boundary chunks re-list the same block hashes, so the first sibling's eviction (a) aborted Dynamo's removal batch → leaked edges (fixed in Dynamo: skip absent hashes) and (b) truncated every other sibling's router-side CPU match while vLLM could serve them.
-A vLLM-side per-hash removal refcount was built and verified (3/3 restored on the surviving sibling), but per the team decision the shipped producer is **plain fan-out** and consumers deduplicate — Dynamo's standard deployment already runs an `EventDedupFilter` (ai-dynamo/dynamo#8012) with exactly the needed refcount semantics; the refcount/exactly-once producer variants are archived on `feature/offloading-events-exactly-once`.
-Known limitation: filter-less single-entry consumers (e.g. llm-d today) drop a shared block on the first sibling's eviction (under-credit only, never corruption).
+  hazard: when a shared prefix is not aligned to `offloaded_block_size`, sibling boundary chunks can legitimately re-list the same per-block hash.
+The shipped vLLM producer therefore remains **plain fan-out** and does not try to make removals exactly-once per hash.
+Correct consumers must ref-count or deduplicate duplicate announcements.
+Dynamo's standard deployment already has the required semantics in the worker publisher's `EventDedupFilter` (ai-dynamo/dynamo#8012), so the lower-tier indexer sees the filtered stream.
+The exploratory Dynamo batch-abort and vLLM exactly-once producer variants are not part of the current merge path; they are retained only as diagnostic/archival evidence.
   → [`step6-e2e-overlapping-chunk-eviction.md`](step6-e2e-overlapping-chunk-eviction.md)
   ([中文版](step6-e2e-overlapping-chunk-eviction.zh-CN.md))